-Investing in Washington State land can be an excellent way to start or diversify a real estate portfolio.
+Investing in Tacoma land can be an excellent way to start or diversify a real estate portfolio.
 Buying land isn’t quite the same as buying a house.
 There are many things to consider, and sometimes there is little data available to help you out.
-In our latest post, we will provide you with a guide to investing in Washington State land!
+In our latest post, we will provide you with a guide to investing in Tacoma land!

 While land might all seem the same, there are many variables that make each and every lot and parcel unique.
 Before you dive into land investment, make sure you have considered all the angles!
 To begin, ask yourself this: